| About as sensitive

 where the CCD senses the total hydrocarbon content of a flowing air stream,

 or as a hydrogen/hydrocarbon leak detector.
+The CCD sensor, shown

 above, is rugged and can be expected to last a long time.
 A second sensor